-Qualified employers would also receive a nonrefundable tax credit equal to 10% of the amount of compensation paid to qualified employees.
+Qualified employers would also receive a nonrefundable tax credit equal to 10% of the amount of compensation paid to qualified employees in their first through fifth consecutive years of employment.
 The credit would be limited to \$15,000 per year per qualified employee.
 The credit would not include a carryforward.

-No new credits could be claimed after tax year 2028, although continuing credits could be claimed through tax year 2032.
+No new credits could be claimed after tax year 2030, although continuing credits could be claimed through tax year 2034.

-Beginning in 2026, the Commissioner of Revenue must produce an annual report for the chairs and ranking minority members of legislative committees with jurisdiction over taxes.
+Beginning in 2028, the Commissioner of Revenue must produce an annual report for the chairs and ranking minority members of legislative committees with jurisdiction over taxes.
 The report would include information about the cost and effectiveness of the tax credit, as well as recommendations for legal changes necessary to implement the credit.